-The meteoric rise of supply chain attacks over the past five years shows that organisations must focus on tightening the security of their subcontractors, suppliers and partners.
+The meteoric rise of supply chain cyber attacks over the past five years shows that organisations must focus on tightening the security of their subcontractors, suppliers and partners.
 An article by Harvard Business Review (HBR) suggests, “Over 60% of reported attacks on publicly traded U.S. firms in 2017 were launched through the IT systems of suppliers or other third parties such as contractors, up from less than one-quarter of attacks in 2010.”

 The primary issue is that supplier contracts don’t usually include definitive statements on cyber security standards or controls the contractor should be accountable for meeting.
 As a result, you lose control of your data security as soon as third parties gain access to your infrastructure or data, posing a massive upstream threat as credential theft will lead to attackers gaining access to your systems.